Jerome-Pooh/AWS_Project_Jerome/Level 100/5.Creating an Amazon RDS DB Instance (MS SQL Server)/AWS100 - Creating an Amazon RDS DB Instance (MS SQL Server).md

 **Step 2: Configure Security Groups and Networking**

-- Ensure that the security group attached to your RDS instance allows inbound connections on the database's port (e.g., 1433 for SQL Server Express Edition).
+- Ensure that the security group attached to your RDS instance allows inbound connections on the database's port (e.g., 3306 for MySQL).
 - If the RDS instance is in a private subnet, you will need a VPN or an EC2 instance within the same VPC to act as a bastion host for the connection.

 **Step 3: Connect via Client Tools**
-- SQL Server: Use SQL Server Management Studio (SSMS) and connect with the endpoint, port, **username**, and **password**.
+- MySQL: Use SQL Electron and connect with the endpoint, port, **username**, and **password**.

 ## References
 - [What is RDS?](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html)